adw-calara/MyRoofRecharge_Proposals/replit.md

 ### Typography

-**Custom Fonts:**
+**Custom Fonts (optimized for single-page sections):**
-- **Titles**: Montserrat Bold, size 42pt
+- **Main Titles**: Montserrat Bold, size 48pt
-  - Used for: "PROJECT PROPOSAL", section headings like "COMPANY PROFILE", "PROJECT DESCRIPTION"
+  - Used for: "PROJECT PROPOSAL", main section headings
+- **Section Headings**: Montserrat, size 42pt
+  - Used for: "COMPANY PROFILE", "PROJECT DESCRIPTION", "INVESTMENT & SAVINGS ANALYSIS"
-- **Headings**: Montserrat, size 36pt
+- **Subsection Headings**: Montserrat, size 28pt
-  - Used for: subsection headings, "Your Savings" callouts
+  - Used for: subsection headings
+- **Body Text Headings**: Open Sans Bold, size 22pt
+  - Used for: table headers, emphasis text
-- **Body Text**: Open Sans, size 16pt
+- **Body Text**: Open Sans, size 20pt
   - Used for: all paragraph text, descriptions, table content

-**Note**: Fonts are specified in the document.
+**Note**: Font sizes have been optimized to ensure each section fits on a single page while maintaining readability.
+Fonts are specified in the document.
 Microsoft Word will use these fonts if installed on the system, or substitute similar fonts if not available.

 ### Color Scheme
 - **Primary Green**: #2E8B57 (Roof Recharge brand color)